Best For Travel

 - Folds small enough to fit into any car

-- FAA-approved lithium-ion battery weighs just 4 lbs
+- FAA-approved lithium-ion battery weighs just 4 pounds

 What could be improved:

-- Drive range drops off considerably if you weigh over 230 lbs
+- Drive range drops off considerably if you weigh over 230 pounds

 - Seat is not very comfortable for long trips

-Weighing in at 42 lbs, the EV Rider Transport is the second lightest mobility scooter in our review.
-And while it may weigh 20% more than the TravelScoot, it can generally be found a little cheaper, and it’s a decent overall performer that’s available in four great looking colours.
+Weighing in at 42 pounds, the EV Rider Transport is the second lightest mobility scooter in our review.
+And while it may weigh 20% more than the TravelScoot, it can generally be found a little cheaper, and it’s a decent overall performer that’s available in four great looking colors.